benfff85/advent-of-code-2019/README.md

 Minor logical errors, did it in the middle of the night in between dealing with Jack's first stomach bug.
 Minor confusion around pixel and cycle differing by 1.
 Also a bit odd, I kept cycles in a list and kept the index and cycle number in sync but it doesn't seem like a best practice, may have been better to throw in a map with the key of the cycle number.

+## Day 11

+Find the most active monkeys that are tossing your items

+Part one was fairly easy, created an abstract class for monkeys and ended up hard coding the inputs.
+Part 2 I fell for just trying to use a BigInteger but computation would never complete.
+Admittedly took a bit of a blind guess at reducing the worry level by modding by the greatest common denominator which seemed like a reasonable guess and turned out to be right.
+Notable use of abstract classes and the stream skip method to get the last two elements in a sorted stream as well as stream reduce to determine the product.